pirey/seabird/README.md

 - the high-contrast colours were reduced in saturation (**red** by ¼, **purple** and **pink** by ⅓)
 - the mid-contrast colours (**orange** and **blue**) were left alone

-The goal contrast ratio was 3:1 (the ISO minimum).
-Where necessary, small hue adjustments were made to reach this standard.
+The goal contrast ratio was 3:1 (the ISO standard); small hue adjustments were made to this end.

 seagull accent colour                                                         | hex      | hue ° | saturation % | value %
 :-----------------------------------------------------------------------------|:--------:|:-----:|:------------:|:------: